Starnoh254/Intellysinc-ioa/README.md

-# IntelliSync IOA
+# IntelliSync OA

 ## Overview
-IntelliSync IOA is a full-stack web platform for intelligent business automation, featuring:
+IntelliSync OA is a full-stack web platform for intelligent business automation, featuring:
 - A dynamic, content-managed website (React + Vite frontend)
 - A Node.js/Express backend with Firebase Firestore (or in-memory dev mode)
 - A full-featured Admin Management System (separate React app) for editing all site content, blogs, resources, media, and live chat